Start a Free Chat

-Ruijin Hospital (上海交通大学医学院附属瑞金医院), affiliated with Shanghai Jiao Tong University School of Medicine, has been ranked in China’s top 3 hospitals for over a decade.
+Ruijin Hospital (上海交通大学医学院附属瑞金医院), affiliated with Shanghai Jiao Tong University School of Medicine, has been ranked in China’s top-tier hospitals for over a decade.
 Founded in 1907, it carries over a century of clinical tradition combined with world-class CAR-T cell therapy, haematology, and endocrinology.
-Its International Medical Centre (IMC) is one of Shanghai’s most experienced units for international patient coordination.
-China Care conducts a proxy consultation at Ruijin on your behalf before you travel, then provides bilingual escort throughout your stay.
+Its International Medical Center (IMC) is one of Shanghai’s most experienced units for international patient coordination.
+For the right case, it may be a suitable option for top-tier national expertise in CAR-T and haematology — but whether it’s appropriate for your situation depends on your diagnosis and objectives.
+China Care helps you work that out before you travel, then provides bilingual escort throughout your stay.

 197 Ruijin 2nd Road, Huangpu District, Shanghai — central location, accessible from both airports